 I have taken the afternoon to work on a presentation that I am doing for a group of group fitness instructors called Exercises to Strengthen and Prevent Knee Injuries.

 It is a custom presentation that I am creating for the group.

 I am getting more and more requests to do private fitness education for various types of fitness facilities.
-On Friday it is a wellness facility and next week it is a personal training studio.
+It is a wellness facility on Friday, and next week, it is a personal training studio.

 Private Fitness Education for Fitness Facilities

 While putting my presentation together, I wanted to share with you some of the cool things I found while looking at the research while preparing for the production.